-Associate of Applied Science Degree - Nursing
+Associate of Applied Science Degree - Nursing Total credit hours: 60

 Admission requirements for the ADN Program differ from general admission to Victoria College.
 Additional information may be found at www.VictoriaCollege.edu/ProfessionalNursing.
 The ADN Program is a selective admission program, which accepts a limited number of students each semester.
 All qualified applicants will be selected based on the program point system and selection process which may be explained during the advising interview.